Canop/jquery.alt/README.md

 In order to provide all the wanted features, including function chaining, there are two general solutions:

 - add many functions to native DOM objet prototypes
-- wrap DOM elements (as in done in jQuery)
+- wrap DOM elements (as is done in jQuery)

 This document will assume the second solution is chosen.
 This makes it easier to handle the same way empty, one-element and multi-elements collections.

 Ajax:
 =====

-The starting point being window.fetch, there's nothing generic missing.
+The starting point being `window.fetch`, there's nothing generic missing.

 It might be interesting to have a small REST/JSON dedicated extension but it's probably off scope.